How do you know whether you've found a “good” or “bad” instrument? Is the instrument well-designed?

 No. Some instruments can only be purchased, administered, or interpreted by a licensed or certified professional.

-Even if you are qualified to administer the instrument, there are a lot of other things you may need to do first.
+Even if you are qualified, there are other things you may need to do first.
 These include, but are not limited to:

 Always consult with your professor about the design of your research project, before you undertake it!

-CAUTION: A variety of government regulations, professional codes, and institutional policies determine how educational/psychological testing must be conducted.
+CAUTION: Various government regulations, professional codes, and institutional policies determine how educational/psychological testing must be conducted.
 Below are only some of the documents and agencies that pertain to Penn State faculty and students:

 Documents